⚡ Quick Verdict:

 |---|---|---|

-Free trial: Yes, 14 days on paid plans with no credit card required.
+Free trial: Buffer’s free trial lasts for 14 days on paid plans, with no credit card required.

-Money-back guarantee: Buffer offers refunds within 30 days if you are not satisfied.
+Money-back guarantee: Buffer offers refunds within 30 days if you are not happy with the scheduling tool.

-📌 Note: Buffer’s free plan includes 3 social channels and 10 scheduled posts per channel.
+📌 Note: Buffer’s free plan includes 3 social media accounts with 10 scheduled posts per channel at a time.
 You can upgrade individual channels without paying for ones you do not use.

-⚠️ Warning: The per-channel pricing adds up fast if you manage many accounts.
-Calculate your total before committing to avoid surprises.
+⚠️ Warning: The per-channel pricing can add up if you manage many social media accounts.
+Calculate your total cost across multiple channels before committing.

 Key Benefits of Buffer

-- Instant Setup: Buffer is designed for immediate use.
-The minimalist dashboard means you can start scheduling within 3 minutes of signing up.
+- Minimalist Dashboard: Buffer is designed for immediate use with a minimalist, intuitive dashboard.
+New social media managers can schedule posts within 3 minutes of signing up.

 Buffer Pros & Cons